Big 4 men's basketball coaches mull potential changes to 3-point line

 |Source: NCAA

-This change isn't being considered lightly, either.
+The change isn't being considered lightly, either.
 Witherspoon was on the 13-person NCAA’s men’s basketball rules committee when it last considered moving the 3-point line.

 “There’s a lot of arduous, tedious work that goes into this,” Witherspoon said.
 “It’s not just, ‘Hey, we should move this back.'
 It’s looking at the number of shots taken there, the percentage of points, and some of it is involving opinions of what you think it does to the game.